Efficient and Universal Watermarking for LLM-Generated Code Detection: Experiment

 \subsection{Experiment Setup}

-\textbf{ACW} is implemented as a plug-and-play code watermarking tool universal for different LLMs.
-We have released our code and data for implementing and testing \textbf{ACW} available online, as in Section~\ref{sec:availability}.
-Note that all the experiments in this work are conducted on a server with an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6348 CPU (2.30GHz), 240GB of RAM, and an NVIDIA Tesla A8000 GPU, 80GB of memory.

-\textbf{ACW} currently includes a set of 46 (extendable) transformations, and some of which are adopted from existing code optimization libraries such as \emph{Sourcery}~\citep{sourcery} and \emph{Autopep8}~\citep{autopep8}.
+\textbf{ACW} is implemented as a plug-and-play tool universal for different LLMs.
+It currently includes a set of 46 transformations for Python code, and some of which are adopted from code optimization libraries such as \emph{Sourcery}~\citep{sourcery} and \emph{Autopep8}~\citep{autopep8}.
 Those transformations containing randomness are implemented using a stable SHA-256~\citep{sha-256} hash algorithm (that is assumed to be replaceable and unknown to adversaries).

+\emph{Datasets.} We collect an extensive set of data encompassing function-level and project-level Python code, which is generated using open-source and closed-source LLMs in combination with widely adopted prompt benchmarks, as well as multiple-source human-written code, enabling comprehensive evaluations.

-\emph{Datasets.} We generate an extensive set of Python code based on the state-of-the-art LLMs, including GPT-4~\citep{openai2023chatgpt}, GPT-4o and Qwen2.5-Coder-14B-FP16~\citep{hui2024qwen2}.
-We further adopt MBPP~\citep{mbpp}, APPS~\citep{apps} and HumanEval+~\citep{liu2023codegeneratedchatgptreally} prompt datasets that are widely adopted in multiple code-related research~\citep{who-wrote,kim2025marking}.
-Using each LLM, we generate 974, 3035, and 164 code snippets based on MBPP, APPS and HumanEval+, respectively.
-We thus produce nine sets of AI-generated code, including MBPP-GPT-4, MBPP-GPT-4o, MBPP-Qwen, APPS-GPT-4, APPS-GPT-4o, APPS-Qwen, HumanEval-GPT-4, HumanEval-GPT-4o and HumanEval-Qwen.
+We firstly generate a collection of function-level Python code based on the state-of-the-art LLMs including GPT-4~\citep{openai2023chatgpt}, GPT-4o and Qwen2.5-Coder-14B-FP16~\citep{hui2024qwen2}, with prompt datasets including MBPP~\citep{mbpp}, APPS~\citep{apps} and HumanEval+~\citep{liu2023codegeneratedchatgptreally}, which are widely adopted in code-related research~\citep{who-wrote,kim2025marking}.
+Using each LLM, we generate 974, 3035, and 164 pieces of code based on MBPP, APPS and HumanEval+, respectively, producing nine sets of AI-generated code, including MBPP-GPT-4, MBPP-GPT-4o, MBPP-Qwen, APPS-GPT-4, APPS-GPT-4o, APPS-Qwen, HumanEval-GPT-4, HumanEval-GPT-4o and HumanEval-Qwen.
 We systematically apply \textbf{ACW} to watermark these AI-generated code, and assign each set with the same quantity of human-written code, which is collected from the corresponding benchmark data provided by MBPP, APPS and HumanEval+.

+Additionally, we generate a collection of Python projects based on GPT-4, GPT-4o, and a representative LLM agent, ChatDev~\citep{qian2024chatdev}.
+ChatDev incorporates a Software Requirement Description Dataset (SRDD), which is the largest project-level prompt dataset to date~\cite{LiuPHHELDG25}.
+Qwen2.5-Coder-14B-FP16 is not adopted as the context processing capability of an open-source LLM cannot support large-scale information flows and multi-round decision-making required for agents.
+Based on each LLM, we generate 500 projects that functionally decompose 7465 executable-function code, and produce SRDD-GPT-4 and SRDD-GPT-4o testing sets.
+We systematically apply \textbf{ACW} to watermark these AI-generated projects through watermarking each executable function, and assign each set with the same quantity of human-written code projects from a representative CodeSearchNet~\cite{husain2019codesearchnet} challenge dataset.